Sirered/timespace-3d/timespace_gallery_handover.md

 # TIMELab / TIMESpace 3D Gallery Documentation

-This project is a 3D infinite-orbiting gallery designed to showcase images from Supabase alongside a GLB model.
+This project is a 3D infinite-orbiting gallery designed to showcase images (from Supabase) alongside a GLB model.
 It provides an immersive space-like environment with animated starfields, orbiting images, and interactive focus features.

+> **Stack highlights**
+> - **Three.js** for rendering (orthographic camera).
+> - **Supabase** for storage/table access (can be swapped—see “Using a different backend”).
+> - **Vite** (or any ES-module bundler).
+Env vars are read via `import.meta.env`.

 ---

 ## Overview

-The gallery works by combining several modular components:
+The gallery combines several modular components:

 - **Scene setup**: Initializes Three.js rendering, camera, and lights.
 - **Starfield background**: Procedurally generated star layers that orbit relative to the camera.
 - **Image loader**: Fetches image records from Supabase and places them on orbiting paths around the GLB model.
-- **Focus interaction**: Allows clicking an image to center it, pausing orbiting, and then releasing it back smoothly.
+- **Focus interaction**: Clicking an image centers it, pauses orbiting, and then releases it back smoothly.
-- **Post-processing**: Bloom, vignette, and film grain effects create a cinematic presentation.
+- **Post-processing**: Bloom, vignette, and film grain effects for a cinematic presentation.

 ---